exegesis-js/exegesis/docs/OAS3 Security.md

 - The request will authenticate only if **both** `A` and `B` return a `success` result and **none** return an `invalid` result.
 - `A` will run first then `B`
-- The authentication process will return the result of both the successful authenticators.
+- The authentication process will return the result of both of the successful authenticators.
-- If a authenticator returns an invalid result the authentication process will be halted and the invalid result will be returned.
+- If an authenticator returns an invalid result the authentication process will be halted and the invalid result will be returned.

 ```yaml
 security: # (A AND B) OR (C AND D)